Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 Digital transformationHow should a traditional company adopt technology to improve operations or compete?McKinsey Digital, BCG Platinion, Accenture, Deloitte

-Make vs. buy vs. partnerShould we build this technology capability in-house, license it, or partner?All MBB, Big 4, BCG Platinion
+Make vs. buy vs. partnerShould we build this capability in-house, license it, or partner?All MBB, Big 4, BCG Platinion

-Platform/marketplace strategyShould we build a two-sided marketplace, and how do we win?McKinsey Digital, BCG, Amazon (internal)
+Platform / marketplace strategyShould we build a two-sided marketplace, and how do we win?McKinsey Digital, BCG, Amazon (internal)

-AI/data strategyHow should we invest in AI or data to create competitive advantage?All MBB, tech companies (Google, Meta)
+AI / data strategyHow should we invest in AI or data to create competitive advantage?All MBB, tech companies (Google, Meta)

 Framework